 The Bank enters into contractual commitments to extend credit, normally with fixed expiration dates or termination clauses, at specified rates and for specific purposes.
 Substantially all of the Bank's commitments to extend credit are contingent upon customers maintaining specific credit standards at the time of loan funding.
-Management assesses the credit risk associated with certain commitments to extend credit in determining the level of the allowance for possible loan losses.
+Management assesses the credit risk associated with certain commitments to extend credit in determining the level of the allowance for expected credit losses.

-The Bank has a facility by one of its custodians, whereby the Bank may offer up to US \$200 million of standby letters of credit to its customers on a fully secured basis.
+The Bank has a facility with one of its custodians, whereby the Bank may offer up to US \$200 million of standby letters of credit to its customers on a fully secured basis.
 Under the standard terms of the facility, the custodian has the right to set-off against securities held of 110% of the utilized facility.
-At December 31, 2019, \$143.6 million (December 31, 2018: \$137.4 million) of standby letters of credit were issued under this facility.
+At December 31, 2020, \$153.2 million (December 31, 2019: \$143.6 million) of standby letters of credit were issued under this facility.